rapprl/rapprl.github.io/_pages/about.md

   - /about.html
 ---

-> "Welcome to the nerd lab." -- GoGo Tomago (Big Hero 6)

 Hello, visitor!
 My name is Rebecca Rapp, but I mostly go by Becca.
 Or Berc.
 (Not Becky.)
 I'm a third-year graduate student in the Medium Energy Group at Carnegie Mellon University.
 I work with Diana